Jose Pepe Jijon of Finca Soledad is an Ecuadorian Force of Nature

 We, Coffea Circulor, believe this will become Pepe's "standard" or modus operandi as his coffees become "popular" with the coffee community.
 It does take a great deal of energy and effort to "find the right formula" when it comes down to something that is usually disregarded in the coffee value chain - logistics.
 We, ourselves, have invested a great deal of energy and capital to bring these coffees out of Ecuador while also keeping our promise to Pepe with bringing that capital back to him when we have roasted and sold the coffee.

-One of his principle motivations to work in coffee production has been the possibility of contributing to economic and environmental sustainability around his region and the world, as well as the ability to enjoy the flowering of the coffee plant.
-For Pepe, the ability to live on the land and support the development of Ecuador are major motivations to continue his work.
+One of Pepe's principle motivations to work in coffee production has been the possibility of contributing to economic and environmental sustainability around his region and the world, as well as the ability to enjoy the flowering of the coffee plant.
+For Pepe, the ability to live on and from the land and support the development of Ecuador are major motivations to continue his work.
 As a coffee grower, Pepe believes that technical support and economic justice are key to keep moving forward and continue being an important agent in development.

 "Being one of the first producers to embrace Coffea Circulor's True Development Cost (TDC), all received funds from Pepe's coffees will be returned back to Pepe to enable him to continue his work."